To help your patient break through resistance to exercise you will need to notice and reverse unproductive distorted thinking.

 When the patient doesn’t live up to the ‘should’ statements, they feel bad, like they’ve failed.

 As you begin to understand what distortions are, you will be able to listen for them during your consultations.

 Make a note of any repetitive comments that fit the distortions above.
-These comments are likely to be a patterns of thinking.
-To help your patient move forward, you may need to challenge.
+Distortions are likely to be a patterns of thinking and communication.
+To help your patient move forward, you may need to challenge this thinking.